 - SWOT analysis is a very well-known method of identifying what the company or the person does best or worst and what are some of the other potential things that could either harm or open up opportunities for the organisation.

-What exactly is a SWOT analysis and why is it important?
+What is a SWOT analysis and why is it important?

-Breaking down SWOT analysis
+Breaking down the SWOT analysis process

 Strengths can be what you excel at, activities that you love doing, a higher level of education you may have, skills you may have that your competitors don’t, talents that can give you an advantage, and/ or things you have achieved.